New York Pass and tourist cards: complete guide 2026

 Just the list of major sights seen just now (which is a fairly limited list to be honest), would cost you very much.

-For a flat fee, you buy a card that gives you access to dozens (sometimes hundreds!) of attractions, avoiding the need to buy each admission separately, resulting in incredible savings compared to not using the pass.
+For a fixed fee, you buy a card that gives you access to dozens (sometimes hundreds!) of attractions, avoiding the need to buy each admission separately, resulting in incredible savings compared to not using the pass.

 Savings vary depending on the pass you choose and the number of activities you are able to do, but in a great many cases you can save more than 50 percent over full prices.

-- What passes are available for New York City
+- What passes are available

 - How they work and what they include